Joseph Kimhi: Poet

-Ḳimḥi tried his hand also at writing poetry.
-His liturgical hymns and other poems which have come down are indeed distinguished by beauty of form and elegance of language.
-In spirit, however, they can not be compared with the works of the great Spanish Hebrew language poets.
-Nevertheless, he retains importance as one of the Provençal poets.
+Kimhi tried his hand also at writing poetry.
+His liturgical hymns and other poems which have come down are distinguished by beauty of form and elegance of language.
+He retains importance as one of the Provençal poets.
 His poems met with consideration at the hands of later generations and were frequently quoted by them.
 He is the first known author to write poems in the Magen Avot genre, and apparently is the inventor of the genre, which later became popular in Germany.

 Translator

 He translated Bahya ibn Paquda's ethical work Hobot halLebabot from Arabic into Hebrew, and he turned Solomon ibn Gabirol's Mibḥar hapPeninim into metrical form under the title Sheqel haqQodesh.
 Of the translation, only a fragment has been preserved, which was published by Jellinek in Benjacob's edition of ibn Tibbon's translation of that work (Leipsic, 1846); the "Sheqel" is still unprinted.
 In his translation, aiming chiefly at elegance of expression, Ḳimḥi does not keep to the original.
 He works too independently and, carrying into the work his own spirit, he often obscures the thought of the author.
 Notwithstanding its defects, his translation is not without merit.
 It has contributed to a better understanding of the Arabic authors, and is, therefore, to be considered in a certain sense as supplementing the works of the Tibbonides.